bei-jia/Webd5201_Assignment_4/README.md

         A confirmation prompt ensures accidental deletions are prevented.

 6. Data Validation:
-Presence: All fields in the form (name, founder, founding time, headcount, and headquarters address) are required to be filled out.
+Presence: All fields in the form (name, founder, founding time, headcount, and headquarters address) must be filled out.
 Numericality: The headcount field must be a number greater than zero.
 Image File: If a user chooses to upload an image for the founder, the image is validated for the correct format and file size (if such validations are set).

 7. New Feature for this assignment:
 Image Upload Feature:
 When creating or editing a company, users can upload an image for the founder by selecting a file from their local device.
-The image is stored in the application's storage system (use Active Storage library).
+The image is stored in the application's storage system (use the Active Storage library).

 8. How to use:
     * To view companies, simply navigate to the home page.